migmorales22/Macs-Pruning-and-Ping/README.md

 Found 648 MAC addresses
 Please write the IP of the destination device: 10.87.190.22
 ```

-**Note:**  The script will prompt you for the source and destination device, also for the specified interface of the source device:
+Ping commands saved to pings.txt.

+## Walkthrough:

-**Note:** Please write your username and password for the devices 1 and 2:
+First write your username and password for the devices 1 and 2:
 ```js
 device1 = {
     'device_type': 'huawei',